Fall Quarter 2017 — Information and Computer Sciences — UC Irvine

 firstname.lastname@example.org).
 Jointly we're reachable at

 Course requirements: It's simple: Everyone can get an A who performs professionally.
-Unprofessional things (like missing scheduled lab sessions or missing the ICS 193 meetings) will lower the grade and pretty quickly result in a tutor being asked not to be a tutor any more.
+Unprofessional things (like missing scheduled lab sessions or missing the ICS 193 meetings or not preparing and editing some teaching materials [see below]) will lower the grade and pretty quickly result in a tutor not being asked to be a tutor any more.
 Of course real emergencies come up (but normal academic obligations like midterms and projects aren't real emergencies; you can plan around them); in a real emergency, contact the coordinators and the TA of your section as soon as you possibly can.

-Topics to be covered: Primarily we will discuss issues that have come up or may come up in your tutoring.
+Topics to be covered in ICS 193 meetings: Primarily we will discuss issues that have come up or may come up in your tutoring.
 We will talk some about computer science curricula and teaching in general, and we will also cover relevant aspects of Python and other computer science principles.
-Refer frequently to the Lab Tutor Guide,
+Refer frequently to the Lab Tutor Guide, http://www..ics.uci.edu/~kay/labtutor.html

-This syllabus (with all its hyperlinks) is available on line at http://www.ics.uci.edu/~kay/labtutors/193.f13.html .
+Resources for tutors: This syllabus (with all its hyperlinks) is available on line at http://www.ics.uci.edu/~kay/labtutors/193.f17.html.
 There are other useful resources on David Kay's Teaching in ICS page.

 We're making heavy use of forums at Piazza.com this quarter (for tutors, as well as for the students).
 This is a site where questions can be posted and answers can be created collaboratively, wiki-style, both by other students in the class and by instructors.